Braeden261/seniorProject/README.md

 -Left Trigger for sheild
 While Sheild is up:
 > Right Trigger for light deflect
-> Right Bumper for heavy deflect
+> \nRight Bumper for heavy deflect